When you think of a detox, what do you think of?

 - A healthy liver that is functioning well

 Only then, can we focus on providing nutritional support to push the detoxification process and encourage the release of toxins.
-At the same time, we can also use natural compounds called to bind toxins and pull them out of the gut and the body.
+At the same time, we can also use natural compounds to bind toxins and pull them out of the gut and the body.